Skip to main content

 Bundling and Release Packaging

 Hosanna projects include package scripts for bundling and releasing your app.
-These scripts are defined in package.json and automate tasks like generating build info, packaging for Roku, and running release tools.
+These scripts are defined in package.json and automate tasks like generating build info, packaging platform artifacts, and running release tools.

 Example Scripts